bayileyegnabate/cryptocurrency-_price_prediction/README.md

 Crypto Price Predictions:

-Goal is to be able to put in any crypto currency and predict the price of the currency.
+Objective:  be able to put in any crypto currency and predict the price of the currency, help traders make informed decisions about crytoprices in the short-term.

 Data is from Kaggle:
 cryptocurrency_price_prediction-